kristianmandrup/middleware/README.md

 this result will be used by the runner to set the result instead of the return value.
 Note: It only works if the `run` method returns `void`.

+## TODO

+The current `BaseRunner` is very simple and only supports running every Mw-component in synchronous mode.
+This is far from optimal!
+There should be more advanced runners available that support Mw-components that return promises and also one allow running one or more Mw-components asynchronously and wait until they all deliver their results etc.

+Please help out with this effort ;)

+The async runner(s) should support both *Q* and *RSVP*, by allowing configuration of `defer` function (same as *LGTM* validator approach).

 ## Testing

 Using *mocha*